velorek1/terminalperiodictable/README.md

 The periodic table, also known as the periodic table of the elements, is a rows and columns arrangement of the chemical elements.
 It is widely used in chemistry, physics, and other sciences, and is generally seen as an icon of chemistry.
 (WIKIPEDIA)

-In my last project in C I wanted to compile everything I've learned with graphical text interfaces and create a retro-looking periodic table that looks nice :)
+In my last project in C I wanted to compile everything I've learned with text user interfaces and create a retro-looking periodic table that looks nice :)

 Though not my best or cleanest code, it is intended to be used as a "demo" for the Lynx TUI.
 Is is also made with a lot of love.